Concussion - what to ask your doctor - child

 Your child has a mild brain injury (concussion).
 This may affect how your child's brain works for a while.
 Your child may have lost consciousness for a while.
 Your child also may have a bad headache.

 Below are some questions you may want to ask your health care provider to help you take care of your child's concussion.

-What to ask your doctor about concussion - child; Brain injury - mild - what to ask your doctor - child
+What to ask your doctor about concussion - child; Mild brain injury - what to ask your doctor - child

 What type of symptoms or problems will my child have?